snps-steve/generate_csv_reports_for_project_version_enhanced/README.md

 For issues related to:

-- **BlackDuck API or platform issues**: Contact BlackDuck support or check their documentation
+- **BlackDuck API or platform issues**: Contact BlackDuck support
 - **Script functionality or bugs**: Create an issue in this repository with:
   - Complete error messages and logs
-  - BlackDuck version and configuration details
+  - Your .restconfig.json structure (with credentials redacted)
   - Steps to reproduce the issue
-- **Enhanced features or feature requests**: Open a feature request with your use case and requirements
+- **Configuration help**: Use our connection test script: `python test_blackduck_connection.py`

 ### Changelog

-**Version 2.0** (Current):
+**Version 2.1** (Current):
+- ✅ Updated to properly work with .restconfig.json requirement
+- ✅ Simplified configuration approach
+- ✅ Enhanced CI/CD integration examples
+- ✅ Improved security guidance

+**Version 2.0**:
 - ✅ Fixed filename collision bug in enhanced report generation
 - ✅ Added comprehensive file path mapping
 - ✅ Improved error handling and logging